VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Introduction

 \section{Introduction}

-The recent release of OpenAI o1/o3~\cite{jaech2024openai} and DeepSeek-R1~\cite{guo2025deepseek} has introduced a novel \textit{Reason-Then-Respond} paradigm to the development of large language models (LLMs), which significantly enhances model performance through test-time scaling.
-Inspired by this approach, a growing body of research~\cite{team2025kimi,chen2025sft, shen2025vlm, deng2025openvlthinker} has extended this paradigm to multimodal large language models (MLLMs), particularly for image-based reasoning tasks, yielding promising outcomes.
-However, its application to the video modality remains in its infancy, and a well-established methodological framework is yet to emerge.
+The release of OpenAI o1/o3~\citep{jaech2024openai} and DeepSeek-R1~\citep{guo2025deepseek} has introduced a novel \textit{Reason-Then-Respond} paradigm to the development of large language models (LLMs), which significantly enhances model performance through test-time scaling.
+Inspired by this approach, a growing body of research~\citep{team2025kimi, chen2025sft, shen2025vlm, deng2025openvlthinker, xia2025visionary, yao2025r1} has extended this paradigm to multimodal large language models (MLLMs).
+By leveraging reinforcement learning (RL), particularly the Group Relative Policy Optimization (GRPO) algorithm~\citep{shao2024deepseekmath}, these studies have achieved promising results in image-based reasoning tasks.

-One of the primary reasons for this gap is the lack, in the video modality, of intuitive and clearly defined reasoning tasks similar to those available in text and image domains, such as mathematical or coding problems.
-To bridge this gap, Video-R1~\cite{feng2025video} attempts to transfer image-derived reasoning capabilities to videos by training on a mixed dataset comprising 146k image-based reasoning samples and 116k general video samples.
-Despite the scale of training data and substantial computational investment, the resulting performance gains have been relatively modest, failing to match the magnitude of the resources required.

-Furthermore, most existing video reasoning models are confined to multiple-choice question answering (MCQA), with limited research attention devoted to open-ended question answering or video captioning tasks.
-Although VideoChat-R1~\cite{li2025videochat} represents an early attempt in video captioning, it trains separate models for different tasks, failing to achieve effective multi-task integration and limiting the model’s generalization capability.

-To address these limitations, we introduce two novel datasets tailored for advanced reasoning in video understanding: \textit{DarkEventInfer} and \textit{MixVidQA}.
-In DarkEventInfer, certain event segments within the original videos are masked out with black screens, and the model is required to deduce and predict the masked events based on contextual video cues.
-In MixVidQA, two distinct videos are interleaved, with questions targeting only one of them; the model must identify and reason about the most relevant video content to provide accurate answers.
-Through comprehensive ablation studies, we demonstrate that training with these datasets can effectively stimulate both the comprehension and reasoning capabilities of video understanding models.

-In terms of training methodology, in contrast to Video-R1, which relies on a complex two-stage pipeline comprising an initial supervised fine-tuning (SFT) cold-start phase with 165k samples followed by reinforcement learning (RL) on 260k samples, we argue that forcing the model to imitate reasoning patterns beyond its current capability during the SFT stage may impair its final performance.
-Therefore, we instead directly employ RL, specifically, GRPO~\cite{shao2024deepseekmath}, utilizing only 10k high-quality training samples in conjunction with diverse reward functions.
-This strategy enables the successful development of \textit{VersaVid-R1}, a versatile video understanding and reasoning model that excels at multiple-choice and open-ended question answering, as well as video captioning.
-As shown in Figure~\ref{fig:radar}, extensive experiments demonstrate that VersaVid-R1 achieves significant performance improvements across a wide range of general video understanding, reasoning, and captioning tasks.